-These will be seen on the same day by the duty team for such problems as severe pain, acute infections and deterioration in previously established conditions, i.e. asthma, but they may not be available with a specific doctor.
+These will be seen on the same day by the duty team for such problems as severe pain, acute infections and deterioration in previously established conditions, i.e. asthma, but they will not be available with a specific doctor or nurse .

 We offer an Extended Hours surgery on Mondays from 6:30 to 7:30 pm.
 This surgery is specifically for patients who are unable to visit us during our normal working hours.
 The surgery is for pre-bookable GP appointments only and any patients needing to see a doctor urgently should still call the Out of Hours service, NHS 111.

 The practice is also part of an Extended Access Services alliance offering more flexible appointments for our patients across other GP surgeries in Bideford, Northam, Torrington, Hartland and Barnstaple.
 The extended access hours include 8 to 8:30am and 6:00 to 8:30pm and also at weekends.
 The appointments are pre-bookable and are available with a GP, Nurse or Health Care Assistant, depending on the type of care you require.

 Our reception team is here to help you.
 The receptionists answer the telephone, deal with enquiries and organise repeat prescriptions.
 Their job is very demanding so please be patient.

 Why does the receptionist need to know what is wrong with me?